The Pregnant Workers Fairness Act (PWFA) is a

 Dr. Haddock enjoys the unique opportunity of working with women of all ages.
 Since the beginning of her medical career, she has believed in practicing with a patient-centered approach.
 She addresses each woman’s specific needs and to make informed decisions about her health care.
 She is also looking forward to the opportunity to precept medical students from her alma mater, the FSU College of Medicine.

-She has been married for 20 years to her husband, Terrell, who is a Tallahassee native.
+She has been married for more than 20 years to her husband, Terrell, who is a Tallahassee native.
 Dr. Haddock is excited to return to Tallahassee and join North Florida Women’s Care.

 Dr. Haddock’s current practice is both obstetrics and gynecology.